 Harrison REMC is a member-owned electric cooperative headquartered in Corydon, Indiana.
 As a cooperative, Harrison REMC follows seven core principles that are universal to cooperatives worldwide.
 Among those principles is one stressing education, training and information.
 Indiana Connection, a monthly magazine published especially for Indiana’s electric cooperative members, is one way the REMC informs and educates its members.
 Indiana Connection is available not only in a print format, but as an electronic publication for those who prefer getting their information on their electronic devices.

 Harrison REMC will make a Wholesale Power Cost Adjustment to its retail rates as a result of changes in Hoosier Energy Inc.’s wholesale power costs to its member Rural Electric Membership Corporations (REMCs).
-This action will result in an expected decrease to member bills of $0.00106 per kWh ($1.06 per 1,000 kWh).
+This action will result in an expected increase to member bills of $0.002000 per kWh ($2.00 per 1,000 kWh).
 This change will… Continue reading.

 Off-peak Hours 92% of yearly hours 7 cents/kWh Summer (June-August)8 p.m. to 12 a.m.; 12 a.m. to 3 p.m.
 Fall (September-November) All hours Winter (December-February) 12 to 7 a.m.; 10 a.m. to 6 p.m.;9 p.m. to 12 a.m.
 Spring (March-May)All hours On-peak Hours 8% of yearly hours 28.6 cents/kWh Summer (June-August)3 to 8 p.m.
 Winter (December-February)7 to… Continue reading.